schech1/remoteio/README.md

    The ident is automatically generated for the handling with the server, obj_type is just XXX

 3. A command like blink(**kwargs) or on(*args) is to be used as described in the API of gpiozero.
-   Further remoteio suupports on(on_time) for a short impuls realized by blink(on_time=on_time,off_time=0,n=1).
+   Further remoteio supports on(on_time) for a short impuls realized by blink(on_time=on_time,off_time=0,n=1).

 4. remoteio supports a Remoteio_Compositum device, defined by having the attributes on,off,toggle,blink.
 It supports pulse for the gpiozero devices of the Compositum that can pulse.
 The functions getClientDevice(), setClientDevice() are used to make messages more readable by the user.
 At this purpose gpiozero offers **namedpins and *_order.

 5. remoteio supports expressions like led.value=... by the use of properties.
-   The attributes of a gpiozero device are reflected in the corresponding remote io device.
+   The attributes of a gpiozero device are reflected in the corresponding remoteio device.
 Remoteio differs between functions, attributes that are only readable and writeable attributes.
    The remoteio_client.py acts as a kernel for all devices, so that all remote devices are programmed in the same manner.

 For details study the examples in controller.py